qinenergy/adanet/README.md

 | -------- | -------- | -------- |-------- |
 | 8.61%     | 8.89%     | 8.65%     | 8.72+-0.12%

+The dataset split seed controls the split between labeled and unlabeled samples.
+It does not affect the test set.

 ### Train and Eval ADA-Net on ImageNet ResNet